get-convex/convex-helpers/packages/convex-helpers/README.md

   }),
 });

-corsRoute({
+cors.route({
   path: "/foo",
   // You can register multiple methods for the same path
   method: "POST",
   handler: httpAction(async () => {
     return new Response("ok");
   }),
-  // You can provide optional allowedOrigins per route
+  // You can provide configuration per route
   allowedOrigins: ["http://localhost:8080"],
 });